bkildow/osu_auth/README.md

 The symbol, :perm1 in this case is what gets checked to see if a user can perform an action.
 Permissions are assigned to roles through the grants table, and roles can be assigned to users.

+## Super admins

+There is a super_admin boolean flag on users.
+If this is set to true the user can bypass all permissions.
+HANDLE WITH CARE.
+This is meant for developers, and grants access to administrative type things such as masquerading.
+There are some rake tasks to help you manage this flag:

+* `rake osu_auth:admins` lists outs all of the users with the super_admin flag set to true
+* `rake osu_auth:add_admin name_n=buckeye.1` sets the super_admin flag to true for buckeye.1 (user must exist first)
+* `rake osu_auth:remove_admin name_n=buckeye.1` sets the super_admin flag to false for buckeye.1

+## Masquerading

+This feature lets you log in with another user.
+If you are a super admin (see above), just visit /admin/users and click the "login" link next to the user you wish to login as.
+When finished visit /admin/logout to destroy the session.